hundredplans/obsidian/learning-linux/vim/normal/Screen Navigation.md

-^u - Up one screen
+^u - Up half a page
+^b - Up a whole page
 ^d - Down one screen

 G - End of buffer